walljm/slideshow/README.md

 # Slideshow Web Server (.NET)

-A .NET/C# implementation of the slideshow web application that can be run as a standalone application or installed as a Windows service.
+A .NET slideshow web application that can be configured to display images and videos in a web browser.
+It supports both standalone execution and installation as a Windows service.

 ## Features

-- **Kestrel Web Server**: High-performance HTTP server listening on port 5500
-- **Embedded Static Files**: HTML, CSS, and JavaScript files are bundled into the executable
 - **Media File Support**: Supports images (JPG, PNG, GIF, WebP, BMP, SVG) and videos (MP4, WebM, OGG, AVI, MOV)
 - **Configuration**: JSON-based configuration for slideshow behavior
 - **Windows Service**: Can be installed and run as a Windows service
-- **Security**: Path traversal protection for media file access
-- **Logging**: Comprehensive logging with Event Log support when running as a service
 - **Single File Deployment**: Self-contained executable with all dependencies

-## Architecture

-The application consists of a single .NET project (`SlideshowWebServer`) that:
-- Serves the slideshow web interface from embedded resources
-- Provides API endpoints for configuration and media files
-- Streams media files with proper MIME types
-- Supports both standalone and Windows service execution modes
-- Uses the `MediaService` for file operations and `EmbeddedFileProvider` for static content

-## Quick Start

-### 2. Configure the Application
+# 2. Configure the Application

-Copy `config.json` to the `dist` folder and edit it:
+Edit the `config.json` in the `dist` folder:

 ```json
 {